Child Counseling Degree and Certificate Program Overviews

 Students must have a baccalaureate degree before enrolling in a master's degree program in counseling with an emphasis on child and adolescent counseling.
 An educational or professional background in social work, psychology, education or health sciences is recommended.
 Incoming students must also submit GRE scores, transcripts, statements of interest and letters of recommendation.

 Most graduate programs in child counseling take at least 60 credit hours to complete.
+Students learn about childhood development, counseling theory and practice, child counseling techniques, ethical issues in child counseling and play therapy.
+They also learn how to work with children who suffer from learning disabilities, development disabilities and autism.
 Some examples of required credits might include:

 - Child counseling practices